canchen-cc/canchen-cc.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+# About Me

 Hi!
-I’m Can Chen, a first year Ph.D. student in Data Science at Halıcıoğlu Data Science Institute of UC San Diego.
-I’m fortunate to be advised by Prof. Jun-Kun Wang <a href='https://jimwang123.github.io'>.
+I’m Can Chen, a first-year PhD student in Data Science at the [Halıcıoğlu Data Science Institute](https://datascience.ucsd.edu), [University of California San Diego](https://www.ucsd.edu/).
+I’m fortunate to be advised by Prof. [Jun-Kun Wang](https://jimwang123.github.io).

 My research interest lies in optimization and sampling.
 In particular, I am recently working on the LLM-generated Text detection by online optimization.